 Brandywine Falls is a must-visit either on your way to or from Whistler.
 It’s located just on the outskirts of Whistler about a 15-minute drive from the village towards Vancouver.

 It’s an easy 5-minute walk to the falls and once there you’ll be amazed at not only the waterfall but also the stunning valley lookout.

-This is such a short trip but honestly so worth it!
+This is such a short trip but a great easy activity to do in Whistler.

 |Rating:||3/5 – Perfect for those after a relaxing and easy hike|

-If you’re after a short beautiful trail through stunning forest areas with amazing views then the Ancient Ceddar trail is perfect.
+If you’re looking for a short but beautiful trail with amazing views then the Ancient Cedar Trail is perfect.
 This short 5km round trip only takes around 2 hours to complete at an easy pace.